AceDataCloud/NanoBananaAPI/docs/nano_banana_images_api_integration_guide.md

 ## Edit Image (`action=edit`)

-When you want to edit an existing image, set `action` to `edit`, and pass the list of image URLs to be edited through `image_urls` (one or more), while also providing a `prompt` describing the editing goal.
+When you want to edit based on an existing image, set `action` to `edit` and pass the list of image URLs to be edited through `image_urls` (one or more), while also providing a `prompt` describing the editing goal.

 For example, if we provide a photo of a person and a photo of a shirt, we can have the person wear that shirt by passing the image URLs and specifying the action as `edit`.
 The URLs can be HTTP URLs, publicly accessible links using `https` or `http`, or Base64 encoded images, such as `data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAA+gAAAVGCAMAAAA6u2FyAAADAFBMVEXq6uwdHCEeHyMdHS....`